IGPla/scrapo/README.md

 ## Storage

-Storage will be a set of configuration settings that you will provide to scrapo to store all processed content.
+Storage will be a piece of code that will define where your results will be stored.
+You can provide your own storage implementations, just implementing the storage.Storage interface.

+Additionally, you've already implemented several storages for common situations.
+It's up to you to use them of implement your own for a more customized experience.

+After storage implementation, it must be configured for your project.

 An important step that you must take after configure your storage is to assign that storage to scrapo project's configuration.

-Right now, we've implemented the following storage backends
+Right now, we've the following storage implementations

-- File: this storage backend will store all content to filesystem.
+- File: this storage will store all content to filesystem.
 It will take the following parameters:
   - Prefix: A filesystem base path, where all content will be downloaded

 The following snippet is an example of File storage configuration